sftcd/happykey/README.md

 ## Recent Changes

+- 20220713: working on adding HPKE deterministic key generation - had previously omitted that as it wasn't needed for ECH but it will be needed for MLS and maybe other HPKE consumers, so time to add it now.
+(That's in-work, and not yet finished/working.)

 - 20220711: a pile of changes (including some external names) based on fine comments received from OpenSSL developers)